Conquer your student debt. Refinance now.

 Is Loan Forgiveness Considered Taxable Income?

-Loans forgiven under the public service loan forgiveness program aren’t considered taxable income.
+Loans forgiven under the Department of Education’s public service loan forgiveness program aren’t considered taxable income.
 If your loans are forgiven thanks to your participation in this program, you won’t need to pay tax on the forgiven amount.

 Are Other Forms of Education Assistance Tax Benefits?

-Student loans aren’t the only way college students can receive help in paying for your education.
+Student loans aren’t the only way college students can receive help in paying for your educational institution.
 But are other forms of assistance considered income that you’ll need to pay tax on?
 There are other tax situations or tax credits that you should know about.

 Scholarships and grants

-When paying for college, you may have the opportunity to offset some of the costs with scholarships or grants.
+Outside of utilizing your college savings, you may have the opportunity to offset some of the costs with student aid.
 Unlike loans, these don’t need to be repaid.
 So will you get stuck paying taxes on that money?

 The IRS has two conditions that you must meet to exclude grants and scholarships from taxable income: